matsuolab/CMU-MultimodalSDK/README.md

 **POM**: POM is a dataset for analysis of persuasion on online social media.
 It has annotations for personality and sentiment as well, which makes it very compelling for large number of tasks.

-**For downloading raw datasets (raw video, audio and text)**, please refer to link: http://immortal.multicomp.cs.cmu.edu/raw_datasets/.
-It is highly suggested that you do not use raw data unless you are running behavioral studies or extracting your own features.
-If you are extracting new features, you can create your own computational sequences and use the SDK.

 # Frequently Asked Questions

 #### 1. What does the SDK do for me?